-As an example, consider spending 1.5% of salary roll on the insurance premium.
-We will assume that the cost for life cover of one times annual salary is 0.3% of salary (the assumption does not affect the principle nor the conclusion).
+As an example, consider spending 1.5% of gross salary on the insurance premium.
+We will assume that the cost for life cover of one times annual salary is 0.3% of salary (this assumption does not affect the principle nor the conclusion).

-Let's look at the case of an employee with taxable income of R240,000 per annum with a marginal rate of tax (2017/18 tax year) of 26%.
+Consider the case of an employee with taxable income of R360,000 per annum and the applicable marginal rate of tax (2021/2022 tax year) of 31%.
 The example is done on the basis that the same amount of gross (pre-tax) pay is spent on the benefit, thereby leaving take-home pay the same in both cases.

+• APPROVED POLICY:

-• APPROVED FUND: PREMIUM AND COVER
+• PREMIUM AND COVER